 Firearm-related injuries and deaths are preventable and we can all play a role in creating safer communities.
 Learn more about your role in the sections below.

-Most non-fatal firearm injuries in Vermont are accidental.
-Storing firearms locked up and unloaded can prevent unintentional injuries and deaths, can prevent people in crisis from using a family firearm for suicide, and be sure firearms cannot be stolen or misused by others.
+Most non-fatal firearm injuries in Vermont are unintentional.
+Storing firearms locked up and unloaded can prevent unintentional injuries and deaths, prevent people in crisis from using a family firearm for suicide, and be sure firearms cannot be stolen or misused by others.
 Safe storage is especially important if there are young children or teenagers in the home.

 BEST PRACTICES FOR SAFE FIREARM STORAGE INCLUDE: